 MyPatients provides referring primary care providers with secure access to their patients’ information.

 Boston Children's has launched the world's 1st program dedicated to offering hand transplants to children who qualify.

 Innovation insider is a semi-monthly e-newsletter analyzes innovations at Boston Children’s, other academic medical centers and from industry.

 Read the latest blog by a Boston Children's doctor, clinician or staff member.

 Support the hospital with a donation that helps kids get the care they need.

-Constipation in children is a common concern for parents, especially among parents of children who are potty training.
-Constipation results in 2.5 million health care provider visits every year.
-School-age children also experience constipation.
-In fact, almost 5 percent of all pediatrician visits are in some way related to constipation.
-(At least 25 percent of visits to pediatric gastroenterology specialists are due to problems with constipation.)
+Constipation is a common concern among parents of small children.
+In fact, almost five percent of pediatrician visits are related to constipation and at least 25 percent of visits to pediatric gastroenterology specialists are due to problems with constipation.